lottoshy/resume-html/README.md

-# /Resume built with only HTML
+# Resume built with only HTML